brandonbloom/jseg/doc/schema.md

 Attributes are specified in the `finalize` configuration map as a nested map of type names to field names to types for those fields.

-If customize the behavior of an attribute, create a custom scalar type.
+To customize the behavior of an attribute, create a custom scalar type.

 ### Special Attributes